lujanfernaud/project-euler/README.md

 # Project Euler Solutions

-Project Euler solutions with Javascript and Ruby.
+Project Euler solutions using Javascript and Ruby.